 There are two other species which may also be found in brackish waters in the UK and Ireland, Lekanesphaera levii and Lekanesphaera hookeri.
 These may be distinguished by having a smooth pleotelson and having two rows of distinct tubercles respectively, in contrast to the granulated pleotelson of Lekanesphaera rugicauda.
 The related species Sphaeroma serratum is not found in brackish habitats and can be distinguished by the distinctly serrate uropod exopod and a smooth pleotelson.

 Hosie, A.M.
 2009.
 Lekanesphaera rugicauda A sea slater.
 In Tyler-Walters H. and Hiscock K. (eds) Marine Life Information Network: Biology and Sensitivity Key Information Reviews, [on-line].
-Plymouth: Marine Biological Association of the United Kingdom.
-Available from: http://www.marlin.ac.uk/species/detail/2211
+Plymouth: Marine Biological Association of the United Kingdom. [cited 21-01-2018].
+Available from: https://www.marlin.ac.uk/species/detail/2211

 The information (TEXT ONLY) provided by the Marine Life Information Network (MarLIN) is licensed under a Creative Commons Attribution-Non-Commercial-Share Alike 2.0 UK: England & Wales License.
 Note that images and other media featured on this page are each governed by their own terms and conditions and they may or may not be available for reuse.
 Permissions beyond the scope of this license are available here.
 Based on a work at www.marlin.ac.uk